opensumi/docs/docs/develop/module-apis/layout.en.md

 ## Basic Concept

-The layout module (@OpenSumi/IDE-main-Layout) is responsible for the basic layout of the IDE, dividing the entire window into several areas in the shape of left, main and bottom, which we define as slots.
-After the layout is partitioned, several large views registered to the slot are consumed through the provided slot renderer component.
-In special slots such as the left sidebar, a large view (called a view container) can also support registering multiple small sub views.
-Therefore the final organizational relationship between the entire layout and the React view component is:
+The layout module(that is, @OpenSumi/IDE-main-Layout) is responsible for the basic layout of the IDE, dividing the entire window into several areas in the shape of left, main and bottom.
+We define those areas as slots.
+After we partition the layout, several large views registered to the slot are consumed through the provided slot renderer component.
+In special slots such as the left sidebar, a large view(called a view container) also supports registering multiple small subviews, so the final organizational relationship between the entire layout and the React view component is:

 ![The Organizational Relations Between Layout and View](https://img.alicdn.com/tfs/TB1gXOU3UH1gK0jSZSyXXXtlpXa-1850-990.png)

 The views we register will end up inside the view container or sub-views.
 Each view will be injected with a global DI instance through the ContextProvider, and the instances of each class will be available inside the view through the `useInjectable` method.

-## Userage
+## User Guide

 ### Register a New View

 #### Mode 1: Static Declaration

-Associate a view to a unique view Token via `ComponentContribution`, and then declare the Token to the corresponding location:
+Associate a view to a unique view Token by using `ComponentContribution`, and then declare the Token to the corresponding location:

 ```ts
 // Associate view information to Tokens